Woodworking School in Dandridge, Tennessee.

 You'll benefit by taking any of our woodworking classes.
 Here's why:

 Great instruction — Lonnie is a master woodworker and a master teacher as well as a published author, known for his many woodworking books and articles.
 Lonnie has been woodworking for nearly thirty-five years and teaching for over twenty.
 In other words, Lonnie has a background of woodworking skills to teach from.
-He's not a simply a magazine editor or tool salesman that works wood occasionally and teaches a few days each year; he has made woodworking and teaching woodworking his full-time passion (take a look at Lonnie's work).
+He's not simply a magazine editor or tool salesman that works wood occasionally and teaches a few days each year; he has made woodworking and teaching woodworking his full-time passion (take a look at Lonnie's work).

 Because of his years of professional woodworking, his knowledge is broad.
 As a long-time professional woodworker he has built countless examples of fine dovetailed casework and drawers, carved tables, delicate inlay, sculpted chairs and elegant turned post beds.
 You'll benefit from both his vast knowledge of woodworking and his many years of teaching experience.
 He's also written six woodworking books as well as numerous articles for Fine Woodworking magazine.